C++ List - C++ Programming Tutorial

 Explanation:

-In this example, we demonstrate how to remove elements from a std::list using the popfront and popback function.
-After that, the printList function shows the list after every operation.
-First, the list contains five elements and then elements are removed from the front and back using popfront and popback functions to show how the list changes dynamically.
+In this illustration, we showcase the process of eliminating elements from a std::list by employing the popfront and popback methods.
+Subsequently, the printList function exhibits the list's contents following each operation.
+Initially, the list is populated with five elements, and then elements are sequentially removed from the front and back utilizing popfront and popback functions to illustrate the dynamic alterations in the list.

 3) insert